WAWI-Official/WAWI-Solana-Token/README.md

 - Has exactly 500,000,000,000 supply
 - Has null mint authority
 - Has null freeze authority
+- Contract ends with: ...5Z1LcacuC7

 ---

-## 🤝 For Developers
+## For Developers

 This repository contains:
 - Deployment scripts (batch minting strategy for large supplies)
-- Technical documentation (Token-2022 constraint findings)
+- Technical documentation (Token-2022 constraint findings and metadata extensions)
 - Testing methodology
 - Open-source learnings for the Solana ecosystem